 The Chinese yuan has appreciated 10% against the dollar since the start of 2017, silencing some critics that say China has been deliberately suppressing its currency.

-The strength of the yuan against the dollar is partly due to the dollar’s weakness, some think China is propping up its currency to appease President Donald Trump and to avoid being labelled a currency manipulator.
+The strength of the yuan against the dollar is partly due to the dollar’s weakness, some think China is propping up its currency to avoid being labelled a currency manipulator.

 In 2017, the China Foreign Exchange Trade System RMB Index barely moved, starting the year at 94.83 and ending it at 94.85, even though the yuan jumped against the dollar over the period.
 That measure is a trade-weighted index of the yuan as measured against a collection of currencies including the dollar, euro and Japanese yen.